-Kent police arrest city employee on suspicion of fatal hit and run
+Kent police arrest city employee on suspicion of fatal hit-and-run

 - Woman dies after being struck by car while crossing Maple Valley Highway

 A spokesman for the department had no updated information Sunday.
-KIRO TV reported that witnesses told police that, as the suspect tried to leave the scene, a driver in a red truck followed the city vehicle and blocked him at the next intersection.
+KIRO TV reported witnesses told police that, as the suspect tried to leave the scene, a driver in a red truck followed the city vehicle and blocked him at the next intersection.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.